1 Corinthians 1:1-2:5 Comments by Stephen Ricker

 How does he identify himself?

-* "called to be an apostle of Christ Jesus" -Called by Jesus while he was traveling to Damascus with signed orders to arrest anyone who confessed the name of Jesus as the Messiah.
+* "called to be an apostle of Christ Jesus" -Paul was called by Jesus while he was traveling from Jerusalem to Damascus with signed orders from the Jewish religious establishment to arrest anyone who confessed the name of Jesus as the Messiah.
 (Acts 9:4)

 * Paul wrote more about his past in his letter to the Galatians.

 * "Christ Jesus" -Stated nine times in the first ten verses.
-"Christ" is Greek for the equivalent Hebrew "Messiah".
-"Jesus" is English for similar Latin and Greek words for the Hebrew "Yeshua" (some say "Joshua"), a shorter name for the much older "Yehoshua".
+"Christ" is English for the Greek, "Christos" (a transliteration), for the equivalent Hebrew "Messiah", all meaning "anointed".
+"Jesus" is English for similar Latin and Greek words for the Hebrew "Yeshua" (some say "Joshua"), a shorter name for the much older "Yehoshua" (a transliteration).
+See comments in questions 2e for more information.

 Why has he been appointed this?